jhtrn/FudFite/README.md

 Click **Post** button, an "upload successful" message will appear

-Exit out of the upload window to view newly posted image
+Exit out of the upload window to view newly posted image on feed